London After Midnight (film): Reconstructions and novelizations

 A novelization of the film was written and published in 1928 by Marie Coolidge-Rask.

 In 1985, Philip J. Riley published the first photo reconstruction of the film's plot compiled of all the surviving production stills at MGM.

 In 2002, Turner Classic Movies commissioned restoration producer Rick Schmidlin to produce a 45-minute reconstruction of the film, using the same still photographs with added camera motion.
 This was released as a part of The Lon Chaney Collection DVD set released by the TCM Archives.

 In 2016, Thomas Mann published the book, London After Midnight: A New Reconstruction Based on Contemporary Sources, upon the discovery of a previously-unknown 11,000-word Boy's Cinema magazine published in 1928.
 A second edition was published in 2018 upon the discovery of an alternative French novelization for the film.

 In 2022, a new study by historian Daniel Titley, titled London After Midnight: The Lost Film, was released by Keyreads in conjunction with the film’s 95th anniversary.
 Nitrate elements from the lost film were presented for the first time, along with new insights, resulting in the most complete overview of the film available.
+In 2026, he released a follow-up study titled The Hypnotist: The Lost Story of London After Midnight, published by Sticking Place Books.

 Audio dramatization

-In September 2023, it was announced that a full-cast audio drama would be released, adapted from the original film script.
+In September 2023, it was announced that a full-cast audio drama would be recorded, a collaboration between the independent audio production companies AudioMarvels, Pocket Universe Productions and Monkey Basket Entertainment, adapted from the original film script.
 The cast includes Art Malik as Detective Burke, and Dan Starkey as Sir James Hamlin.
-The production was released the following month through Bandcamp and as part of the fiction podcast Midnight Matinees.
-The audio drama received overwhelmingly positive reviews.
+The production was released the following month through the show’s website, on Bandcamp, and as part of the fiction podcast Midnight Matinees.
+The work has received overwhelmingly positive reviews.